 Written by Zsofi Borsi

-A Budapest-born politics and economics student at Durham University, UK, Zsofi Borsi is currently writing her thesis on conspiracy theories present in Hungarian online political discourse.
+A Budapest-born politics and economics graduate of Durham University, UK, Zsofi Borsi wrote her thesis on conspiracy theories present in Hungarian online political discourse.
 Zsofi has worked as an intern at various political and non-governmental organisations in Hungary, such as Political Capital Research and Consultancy Institute, Tom Lantos Institute or Klubrádió.
+To check out her latest articles, it’s right here!

 In order to protect our website’s independence and survival, a little funding here and there can go a long way to help us manage the site, pay our writers and pursue our mission promoting free and qualitative journalism in Central Europe!
 If you’d like to support us, it’s right here!